SRCF/docs/content/reference/personal-accounts/after-graduation.md

 layout: docs
 ---

-SRCF membership is for life, but you can also retain access to our services provided we have a valid contact address for you.
+SRCF membership is for life and you can retain access to our services after graduation provided we have a valid contact address for you.

 If you're leaving the university and losing your *\@cam.ac.uk* email address, make sure to update the email address we have on record for you